gary-dalton/RaspberryPi-projects/index.md

 - [Using the WiFi Access Point with captured portal](rpi_captured_portal.html)
 - [Using CorePi v2](using_core_pi_v2.html)
 - [Resize the SD image](resize_sd_image.html), Using GParted to shrink the disk size
+- [SSH Hints and Advanced](ssh.html), Advanced usage with hints and tricks for leveraging SSH
+- [RPi NetworkManager CLI](rpi_nmcli.html), the command line interface, CLI, to NetworkManager
+- [RPi iptables](rpi_iptables.html), Using iptables for firewall with various configuration examples

 # Discussions

 - [Which Wifi USB adapters](rpi_which_wifi_usb.html)
-- [SSH Hints](ssh_hints.html), hints and tricks for better leveraging SSH on the various platforms

 ## Deprecated